 The mentality in Ireland is we couldn’t possibly provide higher-frequency rail services to many places of those distances when Dart is expanded.
 Worse still, places like Ballyfermot and Cabra, which are close the city centre and already relatively high density (both shown in dark red above) will not get train stations under the Dart+ plan.

 When you get to this stage people start talking about the likes of commuting from Longford etc to Dublin when the reality is that an amount of commutes that distance and longer are normal for cities the size of Dublin (that’s a point of fact, not a value judgment).

 Perception again might play into it — a lot of people know some people who do these commutes and people who do unusual things highlight those things more (you’re going to talk about a long commute more than you are going to talk about your commute if you’re only spending a half hour on a bus or tram or train or car).

 Different types of perception might also be at play too — ie a high number of newspaper columnists and other commentators seem to be the generation who bought houses in commuter towns in the boom (forced or otherwise, and as opposed to few of them being part of generation rent).

 The Greater Dublin Area has around 40% of the Republic of Ireland’s total population, with around 30% in Co Dublin and 10% in the surrounding counties.
 Most of that 30% of the population of the country are within or close to the M50 — ie an area which is around 0.5% of the area of Ireland.

 Again: I’m overall trying not to make value judgments here.
-The point we allow the point of sprawl to cloud debates we lose sense of what’s real, what’s normal or not, what’s desirable or not, and what’s sustainable or not.
+The point is that when we allow the myth of sprawl to cloud debates we lose the sense of what’s real, what’s normal or not, what’s desirable or not, and what’s sustainable or not.